Tip: Simple inexpensive effective appreciation of your volunteers

 Hiring professional facilitators to lead these sessions would have been very expensive.
 The volunteers received branded fleece jackets, a reduced event fee, and public acknowledgment of their contributions.
 No extra lodging or travel expenses had to be paid because the volunteers were already attending the conference.

 In addition, hiring professional facilitators to lead sessions would have been a far less satisfactory experience for attendees because outside facilitators would not have had the substantial subject matter expertise and experience that the volunteers possessed.
-I sat in on some of the sessions, and an outside facilitator would simply not have been able to understand, let alone guide, the discussions because of the considerable professional knowledge taken for granted as the basis for discussion by the participants.
+I sat in on some of the sessions, and an outside facilitator would not have been able to understand, let alone guide, the discussions because of the considerable professional knowledge taken for granted as the basis for discussion by the participants.

 Volunteers are the new patrons

 When I think back, I realize that none of the conferences I’ve organized over the last twenty years would have been possible without the significant contributions of volunteers.
 Think about the events you’ve organized—how true is this for you?
-As we move towards more participative and participant-driven sessions at events, the role of volunteers is going to become increasingly important.
+As we move towards more participative and participant-driven sessions at events, the role of volunteers will become increasingly important.
 Your volunteers are your new patrons—ignore them at your peril!

 Photo attribution: Flickr user cali2okie

-6 lessons I’ve learned about using volunteers at conferences
+6 lessons I’ve learned about volunteers at conferences

-I’ve never run a conference without using volunteers.
+I’ve never run a conference without volunteers.
 I’ve spent over thirty years organizing meetings.
-Here are 6 lessons I’ve learned about using volunteers at conferences.
+Here are 6 lessons I’ve learned about volunteers at conferences.

 1) Is this conference marketable?

-One of the most important ways I use volunteers is during the earliest conference planning stages to determine whether a proposed event is marketable.
+One of the most important ways I leverage volunteers is during the earliest conference planning stages to determine whether a proposed event is marketable.

 Here’s my simple rule of thumb when deciding whether an idea for a conference might work.